Deciding if a hyperbolic group splits over a given quasiconvex subgroup: Introduction

 \subsection{Acknowledgements}

 My thanks go to Panos Papazoglou for suggesting this problem, and for many helpful discussions.
 I'm also grateful to Sam Hughes and Ric Wade for their detailed feedback, to Michah Sageev and Henry Wilton for fruitful exchanges, and to Thomas Delzant for pointing me towards Vonseel's work.
+Finally, I thank the referees for their helpful suggestions.